jax79sg/kubejob/multi-train/README.md

 `requests` - Minimum resources required for this container to run

-`command` - command to run the script
+`command` - command to run the script. _**Due to a limitation in bashful, we need to start a tty and give it a size before running bashful, the command `"/bin/bash","-c","stty rows 25 && stty cols 96 && bashful run /bashful.yml"` does just that**_

 #### Run the job yaml file
 Lastly, run the job submission.